Live Through This is a collection of portraits and stories of suicide attempt survivors, as told by those survivors.

 LTT is a labor of love requiring a lot of time and care.
 I do most of the work myself, but do have a small team of volunteers taking care of tasks I simply don't have the expertise to handle on my own.

-At present, I'm seeking the help of someone familiar with grants to research arts/mental health grants that might be a good fit for the project.
-Sadly, as I have no budget, this position is unpaid.
+At present, I'm seeking the help of someone familiar with grants to research arts/mental health grants that might be a good fit for the project, as well as long-term transcriptionists.
+Sadly, as I have no budget, these positions are unpaid.
 If you are interested, please email me.

 To inquire about bringing me to speak about LTT at your university or event, email Monica Orta at firstname.lastname@example.org.